voldemortX/pytorch-auto-drive/README.md

 Segmentation models (**Deeplab, FCN, ERFNet**), Lane detection models (**ERFNet, ERFNet-SCNN and others**) based on Python 3.6 and PyTorch >=1.6.0 (CUDA 10) & TorchVision >=0.7.0 with mixed precision training.

-**This repository is under active development, which means performance reported could improve in the future.**
+**This repository is under active development, which means performance reported could improve in the future.
+While results with models uploaded are probably stable.**

 ## Highlights